sean-la/STAT545-participation/cm012/cm012-exercise.md

 ## 5 Oceania      24
 ```

+But anyway, back to the point: that's a frequency table.

 The table is nice, but it would be better to visualize the data.
 Factors are most useful/helpful when plotting data.
 So let's first plot this: